SalmanRavoof/sal-custom-login-page/README.md

 # Sal Custom Login Page
-Demonstrating WordPress Hooks (Actions and Filters) by customizing the WordPress login page.
+A WordPress plugin that demonstrates how WordPress Hooks (Actions and Filters) work by customizing the WordPress login page.